-c The merger reserve has arisen on the legal acquisition of subsidiary companies.
+b The merger reserve has arisen on the legal acquisition of subsidiary companies.

-d The special reserve relates to a previous reclassification of the share premium account.
+c The special reserve relates to a previous reclassification of the share premium account.

-e The retained earnings represents the accumulated retained profits and losses less dividend payments.
+d The retained earnings represents the accumulated retained profits and losses less dividend payments.